eficode-academy/helm-katas/test-helm-deployments.md

 $ helm test [RELEASE] [flags]
 ```

-This will run all test specified in the helm chart.
+This will run all tests specified in the helm chart.

 [Further Reading](https://helm.sh/docs/helm/helm_test/)